rootstrap/blog/content/Improve your Rails App searches with Elasticsearch - Leandro Dominguez.md

-# Improve your Rails Apps searches with Elasticsearch
+# How to Improve Ruby on Rails Apps Searches with Elasticsearch

 ## Introduction